 Debris flows are not limited to areas of the Western United States.
 Many debrisflow disasters have also occurred in hilly and mountainous regions of the Central and Eastern United States, particularly in the Appalachian Mountains.
 Thousands of debris flows in several eastern States were caused by heavy rainfall from hurricane Camille as it moved inland from the Atlantic Ocean in 1969.

 During an intense storm on June 27, 1995 in Madison County, Virginia, 30 inches of rain fell in 16 hours.
 Hundreds of debris flows occurred in the mountainous areas of the county amid widespread flooding.
 Many houses and barns were inundated or crushed by debris; pastures and cornfields were buried; and livestock perished.
 One flow near Graves Mill, Virginia, traveled nearly 2 miles, and an eyewitness estimated that it moved at a speed approaching 20 miles per hour.
 The combined flood and debris-flow devastation prompted a Federal disaster declaration for the county.

 Debris flows start on steep slopes - slopes steep enough to make walking difficult.
 Once started, however, debris flows can travel even over gently sloping ground.
 The most hazardous areas are canyon bottoms, stream channels, areas near the outlets of canyons, and slopes excavated for buildings and roads.
-View image and hazard location descriptions at right
+(See image and hazard location descriptions on this page.)